stupidpupil/voicepack_template/VoicePackWithRobojumperScript/Instructions/5_Uploading_your_mod.md

 ## Images and videos

-*Preview* images should be 256x256 pixels.
+*Preview* images (which appear as the square images in the workshop) should be 256x256 pixels.
 I don't think you need to add prominent *XCOM 2* or *WOTC* logos to your preview image since mostly people will find your mod by looking at the *XCOM 2* workshop.

 Preview videos are helpful, particularly if they show some actual gameplay (and not just you hitting the *PREVIEW* button in the customisation screen).